joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6991755/2026/01/22/heated-rivalry-olympics-torch-williams-storrie-tv-show/

 **Son-in-Law of Venezuelan Opposition Candidate Freed**\
-`Edmundo González, seen by many as the real winner of Venezuela’s 2024 election, said his son-in-law was freed after more than a year in detention.`\
+`Edmundo González, seen by many as the real winner of Venezuela’s 2024 election, said his son-in-law was released after more than a year in detention.`\
 https://nytimes.com/2026/01/22/world/americas/edmundo-gonzalez-rafael-tudares-detention.html

 **What would an extension look like for the Mets and Freddy Peralta?**\